 Prerequisite: Geometry.
 In this course, the student will learn about forces, energy, and momentum.
 A large emphasis will be on Newton’s laws of motion in both linear and rotational systems.
 We will study the fundamental forces of gravity, electricity, and magnetism.
 There will be an emphasis on learning to use mathematics to solve problems in physics.

 1434 AP Physics 1: 11-12 / 1.0

 Prerequisite: B or higher in Chemistry or Biology and recommendation of the science teacher.
-AP Physics 1 is equivalent to a one semester, algebra-based college level physics course.
+AP Physics 1 is equivalent to a one semester, algebra-based college-level physics course.
 The goal of the course is to establish a solid foundation in the core principles governing the interactions of objects in the mechanical world, and an introduction to electrostatics and electric current.
 The course will use hands-on explorations to support inquiry-based learning.
 Through these explorations, and challenging problem solving, students will develop critical thinking skills necessary for more advanced studies in science.
 Students in this course should plan to take the AP Physics 1 exam in May.
-Topics include: kinematics, Newton’s laws of motion, work, energy, power, impulse, momentum, uniform circular motion, torque, rotation, simple harmonic motion, Newton’s law of gravity, electrostatics, DC circuits, mechanical waves, and sounds.
+Topics include kinematics, Newton’s laws of motion, work, energy, power, impulse, momentum, uniform circular motion, torque, rotation, simple harmonic motion, Newton’s law of gravity, electrostatics, DC circuits, mechanical waves, and sounds.
 This course also provides a dual credit option from Benedictine University.

 1436 Astronomy: 11-12 / 1.0